 Apart from being a psychological thriller, “Elle” combines elements of a Hitchcockian whodunit story, and the style of it all is a pale colours palette reminiscing of Adrian Lyne (“Unfaithful” (2002)).
 The plot moves forward quickly, and Michele is always quick to suspect that that or other male in her surroundings has committed the crime.
 There is also plenty of suspense as her employee, her ex-husband and her neighbour all become prime suspects in the investigative game.
 All of this is presented alongside some humouristic setting.
 Yes, black humour is present, and it is largely sensed through Huppert’s deadpan delivery of her lines.
 There is even a Christmas dinner a la “A Christmas Tale” (2008), where distant family members get together and the discord breaks through – this is supposed to be comedic.
 In one scene, there is a even a feeling that we are about to witness the recreation of a comic car-crash perversity we all probably saw in Cronenberg’s “Crash” (1996), and this is just to show the variety of methods and styles employed in “Elle”.

-Erotically provoking, “Elle” is a detective story and a psychological conundrum like no other, whose main premise revolves around Michele, a character in her own right, but whose numerous relationships with those around her are too complicated for the audience to focus on and eventually sympathise with the horror of her predicament.
+Erotically provoking and fascinating, “Elle” is a detective story and a psychological conundrum like no other, whose main premise revolves around Michele, a character in her own right, but whose numerous relationships with those around her are too complicated for the audience to focus on and eventually sympathise with the horror of her predicament.
 7/10